Creating and Running Your First Python Project

 Editing source code

 Let us first have a look at the Python file we've just generated.
-The stub contains just a single line:

 Choose the keyword